Kenya's parliament burns as protesters object to new taxes. Clashes spread and bodies are counted

 Two people died in similar protests last week, and civil society groups have raised the alarm about a crackdown.

-Some of those missing included those who were vocal in the demonstrations and were taken from their homes, workplaces and public spaces ahead of Tuesday's protests, according to civil society groups.
+A statement by diplomats from 13 Western countries including the United States said they were “shocked” by the scenes outside parliament and expressed concern about the violence and abductions of protesters.

 Police officials did not immediately return calls seeking comment.
-Parliament Speaker Moses Wetangula had directed the inspector general of police to provide information on the whereabouts of those reportedly abducted.
+Parliament Speaker Moses Wetangula had directed the inspector general of police to provide information on the whereabouts of those missing.

 Also Tuesday, hundreds of Kenya's police officers, long accused of abuses by human rights watchdogs and others, arrived in Haiti to lead a United Nations-backed multinational force against the powerful gangs who have the country in its grip.
 The deployment faces a legal challenge in Kenya but Ruto's government has gone ahead, with the thanks of U.S. President Joe Biden.